ibm-functions/composer/docs/COMBINATORS.md

 ## Function

-`composer.function(fun)` is a composition with a single Javascript function _fun_.
+`composer.function(fun)` is a composition with a single JavaScript function _fun_.
 It applies the specified function to the input parameter object for the composition.
  - If the function returns a value of type `function`, the composition returns